PatternsTechGit/PT_NGRX/README.md

 }
 ```
  # Create Shared Store
-The shared store will contains the last12MonthsBalances information.
-The `Sharded component` will be dispatching the `loadLast12MonthsBalances` action whereas the `Dashboard component` will be subscribing the `loadLast12MonthsBalances` selectors and displaying the result.
+The shared store will be created to maintain data related to dashboard components and everything that is shared. in this case it will contains the last12MonthsBalances information in it as it is required by graphs on the dashboard.
+The `Sharded component` will be dispatching the `loadLast12MonthsBalances` action whereas the `Dashboard component` will be subscribing to the `loadLast12MonthsBalances` selectors and displaying the result.

  Here are the steps to start with: